paulkienitz/SPARE/README.md

 **Important:** In order to use `simulateNavigation` effectively, you *must* set up an `popstate` event handler.
 Otherwise, when the user clicks the Back button, the page content will not change!

 This event handler can be set by going `window.onpopstate = myPopStateHandler;` or `window.addEventListener('popstate', myPopStateHandler);`.
 The handler function takes a single parameter, which will be an object with a property called `state`.
-This `state` property will be null when returning to a page that the user actually navigated away from, but when returning from simulated navigation done by SPARE, the property will contain an object with four members:
+This `state` property will be null when returning to a page that the user actually navigated away from, but when returning from simulated navigation done by SPARE, the property will contain an object with five members:

 > **`oldId`**: the ID of the document element whose contents were replaced (taken from `elementID`),